Ksechu/gcp-r2-migration-tool/README.md

 **404 Errors on a Public URL**: Ensure the R2 container's Public Access settings are configured correctly and a public access policy is set for the container.

-**ERR_HTTP_INVALID_HEADER_VALUE**: This error is typically resolved by the current script's logic, which downloads the file's entire buffer before uploading.
+**ERR\_HTTP\_INVALID\_HEADER\_VALUE**: This error is typically resolved by the current script's logic, which downloads the file's entire buffer before uploading.
 If the error persists, check your network connection or the file's integrity.

----

-### TypeError: Cannot read properties of null (reading 'length')
+**TypeError: Cannot read properties of null (reading 'length')**

 This error occurs during a file download from GCP.
 It indicates a **compatibility issue** between your **Node.js** version and the **@google-cloud/storage** library, not a corrupted file.
 This bug can manifest **intermittently**, causing the script to work for some people and fail for others.

 #### **Solution**

 1.  **Update Your Script.** Make sure you are using the latest version of the script.
 It includes **retry logic** and safe buffer handling, which resolves the issue for most cases.
 2.  **Check Your Node.js Version.** This error often appears on specific Node.js versions, such as certain builds of v18.
 Find your current version by running this command in your terminal:
     ```bash
     node -v
     ```
 3.  **Switch to a Stable Version.** The most reliable solution is to switch to a recent Node.js LTS (Long-Term Support) version where this bug is confirmed to be fixed.
 We recommend using **Node.js v20**.
       - Use **nvm** (Node Version Manager) for easy version switching.
         ```bash
         nvm install 20
         nvm use 20
         ```
       - After switching to the new version, re-run your script.